Boot Pool Management

 Boot Pool Device Management

-From the System > Boot screen, click the Boot Pool Status button to open the Boot Pool Status screen.
-This screen shows the boot-pool and expands to show the devices that are allocated to that pool.
-Read, write, or checksum errors are also shown for the pool.
+From the Boot Environment screen, click Boot Pool Status to open the Boot Pool Status screen.
+This screen shows the boot-pool.
+Expand it to show the devices allocated to that pool.
+Read, write, or checksum errors show for the pool.

 Boot Pool Status